sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 <summary>What type of DNS Server is usually provided by your ISP?</summary>

-Recursive
+recursive

-A recursive DNS server is usually provided by the ISP, which will check its cache for an address before going to a root server to seek out an answer.
+A recursive DNS server is usually provided by the ISP.
+A recursive DNS server will check its cache for an address before going to a root server to seek out an answer.

 </details>